Cliff Diving: Exploring Reward Surfaces in Reinforcement Learning Environments: Library

 \section{Library}

 We developed an extensive software library for plotting the reward surfaces of reinforcement learning agents to produce this work and encourage future research using these visualizations.
 The library includes code for training agents using all of the options available in Stable Baselines 3 \citep{stable-baselines3} and hyperparameters from RL Zoo 3 \citep{rl-zoo3}.
 We provide algorithms for estimating the gradient and hessian of policy networks along with code for evaluating the rewards or discounted returns of trained agents.
 The entire code base supports the use of arbitrary directions for investigation, and specifically provides tools for using filter-normalized and policy gradient directions.
-Finally, we include routines for creating 3d plots, line plots, heat maps, and gifs of reward surfaces.
-The library is well organized and documented, and it can be found at \href{https://anonymous.4open.science/r/reward-surfaces-6214}{https://anonymous.4open.science/r/reward-surfaces-6214}.
+We include routines for creating 3d plots, line plots, heat maps, and gifs of reward surfaces.
+Finally, all experiments in the library are parallelized across multiple environments, and scripts are included for generating reward surfaces on SLURM clusters.
+The library is well organized and documented, and it can be found at \href{https://github.com/RyanNavillus/reward-surfaces}{https://github.com/RyanNavillus/reward-surfaces}.